 (2) The Court may, on the application of an examiner, order the payment to him by the party prosecuting the order of the fees and expenses payable to him on account of any examination, but without prejudice to any question on the taxation of costs as to the party by whom the costs of such examination should eventually be borne.

-18. Application of this Order

-This Order does not apply to examinations to which Part IIIB of the Evidence Act 1905 of the Commonwealth applies.

-[Rule 18 inserted in Gazette 20 Jun 1986 p.
-2040.]
+[18.
+Repealed in Gazette 21 Feb 2007 p.
+551.]

 Order 38A — Examination of witnesses outside the State